kumar2net/siteanalytics/docs/Phase2-Status.md

 **Status**: ✅ PHASE 2 COMPLETED SUCCESSFULLY

 The analytics system is now ready for Phase 3 development, which will focus on machine learning integration and advanced analytics capabilities.

+---

+**Last Updated**: August 6, 2025
+**Next Review**: August 13, 2025